angular/angular/aio/content/guide/router.md

 {@a basics}
 ## Generate an application with routing enabled

-The following command uses the Angular CLI to generate a basic Angular application with an app routing module, called `AppRoutingModule`, which is an NgModule where you can configure your routes.
+The following command uses the Angular CLI to generate a basic Angular application with an application routing module, called `AppRoutingModule`, which is an NgModule where you can configure your routes.
 The application name in the following example is `routing-app`.

 <code-example language="sh">
   ng new routing-app --routing
 </code-example>

-When generating a new app, the CLI prompts you to select CSS or a CSS preprocessor.
+When generating a new application, the CLI prompts you to select CSS or a CSS preprocessor.
 For this example, accept the default of `CSS`.

 ### Adding components for routing